Skip to Content

 Drop off hours:

-Applicants can drop off their submissions to the WritersNL office in person every Tuesday from 11 a.m. – 4 p.m.
+Applicants can drop off their submissions to the WritersNL office at 223 Duckworth Street, St John’s, in person every Tuesday from June 11 to July 16, during the hours of 11 a.m. to 4 p.m.

 PLEASE NOTE: